 Your goal is to have enough food storage containers, but an easy-to-find and manageable set.

 It’s time to take a look in the pantry at those chips and snacks.
 These two sections tend to have a lot of items.
-Consider getting tubs to house each of these sections.
+Consider getting bins to house each of these categories.
 If you have all the chip bags in one tub, it is easier to pull it in and out to see what you have.
 Same with snacks.
-It also gives the pantry a better look when the chips and snacks are not loose and wild!
+It also gives the pantry a cleaner look when the chips and snacks are not loose and wild!